prometheus/docs/content/docs/alerting/configuration.md

   # The default HTTP client configuration
   [ http_config: <http_config> ]

+  # ResolveTimeout is the default value used by alertmanager if the alert does
+  # not include EndsAt, after this time passes it can declare the alert as resolved if it has not been updated.
+  # This has no impact on alerts from Prometheus, as they always include EndsAt.
+  [ resolve_timeout: <duration> | default = 5m ]

 # Files from which custom notification template definitions are read.
 # The last component may use a wildcard matcher, e.g. 'templates/*.tmpl'.